emberjs/website/source/blog/2016-02-29-ember-2-4-released.md

 ### Changes in Ember.js 2.4

 No new features are added in Ember core in 2.4.
-Instead this release is primarially comprised of bugfixes making it an excellent LTS candidate.
-In general the core team and community have remained active around other highly visible parts of the Ember stack (Ember-CLI, Ember-Data, FastBoot, Glimmer, etc).
+Instead this release is primarily comprised of bugfixes making it an excellent LTS candidate.
+In general the core team and community have remained active around other highly visible parts of the Ember stack (Ember CLI, Ember Data, FastBoot, Glimmer, etc).

 In six weeks, the current release build of 2.4 will become Ember's first LTS release.
 Builds on the LTS channel will receive critical bugfixes covering the